AdobeDocs/experience-manager-guides.en/help/product-guide/release-info/upgrade-instructions-2026-03-0.md

 |---|---|---|
 |Experience Manager Guides Components Content Package for Cloud Service|guides-components.all-1.4.0| aem-site-template-dxml-1.0.17|

-## Prerequisites

-As per standard DITA behavior, the scope=`external` attribute must not be applied to internal links, as it is intended only for references to external resources.
-Applying this attribute to internal links and moving such assets may disrupt workflows.
-For content managed in Experience Manager Guides, use the default `scope = local` or key-based references instead.

 ## Upgrade to 2026.03.0 release

 Experience Manager Guides is upgraded automatically upon upgrading to the latest release of Experience Manager as a Cloud Service.